Skip to Content

 4. Mesh water shoes

-If you know you’re going to be spending a lot of time in the water, I highly recommend mesh water shoes.
+Whether you plan to visit the reefs, do water sports, or just walk on rocky beaches, I highly recommend water shoes.
 These shoes are made for getting wet.
 They offer more grip than sandals and are more breathable than sneakers.

-I have a pair of Tropicfeel shoes and they are quick drying and look good to wearing on land and sea.
-You can read my review of them here.
+The best shoes are mesh ones that let the water out and dry quickly.
+I have a pair of Tropicfeel shoes that I recently wore in a water park in Mexico, and they are quick drying and look good wearing on land and sea!

 5. Dry bag

-If you’re planning on any water sports, a dry bag can protect your belongings from waves or accidental drops in the water as well as being super handy for a day at the beach as a general hold all for all the essentials above.
+If you’re planning on any water activities, a dry bag/ waterproof bag can protect your belongings from waves or accidental drops in the water as well as being super handy for a day at the beach as a general hold all for all the essentials above.

 6. Sand-resistant beach towel

 The magic is real, there really are sand-resistant beach towels.
 The fibers are woven in a way that doesn’t trap sand.
-Just shake it out and fold it up.
+Just shake it out and fold it up, they’re super lightweight and easy to pack.
 PS these make great gift ideas too!

 7. Underwater camera